vinhlee95/personal-blog/content/blog/x-state/index.md

 ---
 title: Why State machine is awesome and learning it by building a React form
-date: "2020-06-13"
+date: "2020-07-19"
 ---

 ![light switch](./assets/switch-small.jpg)

 ## Finite state machines
 The concept of a Finite state machine is probably nothing new for all of us.
-It is also not a programming jargon.
+It is even not a programming jargon.
 In fact, the behaviour of state machine can be easily observed *all around us*.
 Let's take a light bulb as an example.

 The light has 2 *finite states*: on and off.
 And its state must be *either on or off*.
 It is impossible to have it on and off at the same time.
 When it is off and we want to turn it on and vice versa, we simply press the switch on the wall.
 Thinking about switching on and off as *inputs* to toggle the state of the light.

-| A finite-state machine (Light bulb) is an abstract model that could only be in 1 state (on or off) at a time.
+> A finite-state machine (Light bulb) is an abstract model that could only be in 1 state (on or off) at a time.
 The change from one state to another (Light 🌞 -> Dark ☽) is a *transition*.
 This transition happens in response to certain *inputs* (switch on or off 🎛)

 You could read more about state machine's ideas and concepts in [XState documentation](https://xstate.js.org/docs/about/concepts.html#finite-state-machines) or [Wikipedia](https://en.wikipedia.org/wiki/Finite-state_machine)